AamuApp/aamu-blog/content/posts/aamuapp-vs-intercom-support-and-product-context/index.md

 ---
 author: "Ilkka Huotari"
+authorPage: "/blog/authors/ilkka-huotari/"
+authorTitle: "Founder"
+authorBio: "Hey, dear reader!\n\nI created Aamu.app. \n\nWhy?
+A few reasons.
+The main reason was that there didn't seem to be a good option for this kind of app.
+The main one, Microsoft's offering, was (and is) a big mess.
+So, I thought it wouldn't be hard to create a better one. \n\nWell, it turned out to be a big job.
+Who would have known?
+Luckily AI came along and now the whole thing is about ready. \n\nI'm quite pleased to my creation.
+I have learned a lot, and still do.
+That has probably been the most rewarding thing from building this.\n\nThanks for reading!"
+authorImage: ""
 title: "Aamu.app vs Intercom: support should not need a passport to reach product"
 date: "2026-07-24T16:00:00.000Z"
 modified: "2026-07-24T23:04:13.902Z"